 1998 - Serves on the US Commission on National Security in the 21st Century established by President Bill Clinton.

 2000-2001 - President of the National Council of Churches.

 2007 - Writes and produces documentary "Rwanda Rising."

 2008-present - Writes and produces documentary series "Andrew Young Presents."

 March 9, 2013 - The Democratic Party of Georgia presents Andrew Young with the John Lewis Lifetime Achievement Award.

-August 28, 2013 - The sons of Martin Luther King Jr., Dexter and Martin III, sue to remove Young from the board of the Martin Luther King Jr Center for Nonviolent Social Change.
+August 28, 2013 - The sons of Martin Luther King Jr., Dexter King and Martin Luther King III, sue to remove Young from the board of the Martin Luther King Jr. Center for Nonviolent Social Change.
 At issue is Young's use of images of their father in a documentary produced by Young.

 May 11, 2015 - Young is taken to the hospital in Atlanta as a precaution after a cement truck overturns on his car.
 He is released the same day.